Granada Andalucia, Spain Travel Guide

 Granada sits in a seismically active zone.
 Significant, damaging earthquakes rarely happen.
 Minor tremors occur occasionally.

-A risk is found in surrounding natural zones during hot, dry summer months.
+A risk is found in the adjacent natural zones when it's hot, dry summer months.
 Observe local fire warnings.

 Rare in the city center.
 Possible in low-lying regions in intense rainfall.